yikaiyang/SS22-Knowledge-Graph/Report.md

-![Ontology of this project](/documents/map_area/street_collection_points.png) *Traffic data of all locations colored in blue are collected*
+![Ontology of this project](/documents/map_area/street_collection_points.png) *Traffic data of all locations colored in blue were collected*